pi-46-tropical-fox/e-commerce-cms/README.md

 This is e-commerce website to sell all popular books around the world, including book from Indonesia tho.

 Disclaimer:
-For your convenience, please use full screen resolution browser on your desktop (1920 x 1080) pixels while using this website.
+For your convenient, please use full screen resolution browser on your desktop (1920 x 1080) pixels while using this website.

 ##